videojs/videojs-contrib-hls/README.md

 help find a solution that would be appreciated!

 ### IE11
-In some IE11 setups there are issues working with it's native HTML SourceBuffers functionality.
+In some IE11 setups there are issues working with its native HTML SourceBuffers functionality.
 This leads to various issues, such as videos stopping playback with media decode errors.
 The known workaround for this issues is to force the player to use flash when running on IE11.